Vision, Voice, Advocacy for a New Generation

 Luz Reyes-Martin identifies as a communications professional, advocate, mother and feminist.
 She has expertise in the fields of communications, public affairs, marketing and land use planning, which she uses in her role as executive director of communications for Santa Barbara City College.
 Reyes-Martin also serves as a member of the Goleta Unified School District Board, and president of the Santa Barbara Women’s Political Committee, a non-partisan organization that endorses candidates who support a feminist agenda that includes action opposing discrimination based on gender identity, race, ethnicity, religion, age or ability.
 “In my roles as School board member, Public Information Officer, and President of a Political Action Committee, I think constantly about how to communicate effectively with different audiences,” Reyes-Martin said.
 “The essential ingredients are always authenticity, honesty, integrity and respect.”

-For 2020, the AWC-SB Women of Achievement Awards luncheon moves to a new venue, the Hyatt Centric Santa Barbara.
-Tickets to the Friday, April 24th event start at $65 for members $85 for nonmembers.
+For 2020(21), the AWC-SB Women of Achievement Awards luncheon moves to a new venue, the newly-renovated Mar Monte Hotel (former Hyatt) Santa Barbara.
+Tickets to the event start at $65 for members $85 for nonmembers.
 Event sponsors who purchase a table of six for $1,500 will also receive a half-page color ad in the event program and other benefits.
 For information on sponsoring the event, contact Lisa Osborn, email@example.com, cell: 310-980-3180.

 AWC-SB has presented the Women of Achievement Awards for over a decade.
 Past winners include KEYT Journalist and Anchor Beth Farnsworth, State Senator Hannah-Beth Jackson, retired Congresswoman Lois Capps, former mayor Helene Schneider, Santa Barbara Independent editor-in-chief and co-founder Marianne Partridge, Dr. Carrie Hutchinson, Paula Lopez, Lynda Weinman, Catherine Remak and Sara Miller McCune.